 After purchasing further solar cells from the USA via eBay, We are building four new weatherproof outdoor solar panels which should supply around 320w which should be enough energy to run the household lighting circuit and all the low-power appliances in the house including the computer networks, router and phone and small appliance chargers using.

-The panel built last year using foamx plastic for the backing has twisted over the winter and didn't respond well to sunlight over the year so the new panels will be built from 12mm marine ply wood with 2mm glass fronts and with 20mm aluminum corner edging.
-The new panels will be fixed to two 4.8m long aluminum bars which will be fixed between each side of the roof on the chimneys.
+The panel built last year using foamx plastic for the backing has twisted over the winter and didn't respond well to sunlight over the year so the new panels will be built from 12mm marine plywood with 2mm glass fronts and with 20mm aluminium corner edging.
+The new panels will be fixed to two 4.8m long aluminium bars which will be fixed between each side of the roof on the chimneys.

 The photo below shows the finished board ready to be primed and painted.

 The photo below shows the four panels ready to be primed and painted.

 Two coats today of Dulux Trade Weathershield Preservative Basecoat to seal the wood, this needs 48 hours to dry and then the panels will be painted with exterior gloss and the glass ordered.